Havana Travel Guide

 Havana © Camilo O. Rojas

-Situated on the north coast of the island, and built around a natural harbour, Havana (La Habana) is one of the most lively and colourful cities in the Caribbean.
-Much of the city's charm can be found among the narrow, derelict streets packed with crumbling buildings and fascinating people.
-Every open door and overhanging balcony allows glimpses of rocking chairs and colourful washing, accompanied by strains of music.
-On the streets Chinese-made bicycles, yellow, egg-shaped coco-taxis and two-humped camello (camel) buses weave among the melee of 1950s cars.
+Situated on the north coast of the island and built around a natural harbour, Havana is one of the most lively and colourful cities in the Caribbean.
+Much of the city's charm can be found among the narrow, derelict streets packed with old buildings and fascinating characters.
+Every open door and overhanging balcony provide glimpses of rocking chairs and colourful washing, accompanied by strains of music.

 Havana's nightlife has the potential to challenge even the most seasoned partygoer.
 After dark, clubs and bars come alive and the famous rum cocktails flow freely.
-For travellers looking for a break from all this revelry, the lovely beaches are only twenty minutes east of the city.
+For travellers looking for a break from the revelry, the lovely beaches are only twenty minutes east of the city.

 Become our Havana Travel Expert